Andrei0872/andreigatej.dev-new/content/blog/webpack-what-is-a-chunk/index.md

 Initially, a module resides in a file.
 We could safely state that, in the beginning, there is a 1:1 relationship between a module and a file.

-**After the bundling process**, things will be different - the *rule* we agreed upon earlier no longer is valid.
+**After the bundling process**, things will be different - the *rule* we agreed upon above no longer is valid.
 Every file resulted is a **chunk** and the modules that we had initially are just part of those chunks.

 So, a module is a file in the beginning, but, after *webpack* has finished bundling, the **resulted files** are called **chunks** and the **chunks contain modules**, as well as runtime code.
 Webpack uses this runtime code in order to properly tie together all the resulted chunks so that the application becomes functional.